tkohldesac/ouat/README.md

 Once Upon A Time Ago

-OUATA is a web application that allows users to create and manage their personal adventuring journal entries.
-It provides a simple, user-friendly interface for writing and organizing journal entries.
+OUATA is a web application that allows users to create and manage their personal adventuring journal adventures.
+It provides a simple, user-friendly interface for writing and organizing journal adventures.

 FEATURES:
 TBD